dlvx/dlvx.blog/_drafts/tricky-js-question-1.markdown

 - Javascript
 ---

-Welcome to the first part of my "Tricky JS Interview Questions" series.
+Welcome to the first part of my **Tricky JS Interview Questions** series.
-I've been interviewing people at my current job for a couple of months now, specifically Javascript and Front End developer prospects.
+I've been interviewing people at my current job for a couple of months now, specifically Javascript and Front End developers.
 It has been a great oportunity to revisit some of the basics and of course to keep improving my knowlendge and skillset.

 I've been improving my interview questions from time to time and I've also gotten very cool question ideas from my friends at the company.

-Now, the questions I will be sharing here are not difficult -well maybe some- but tricky.
-These of course involve knowing the basics and core concepts of Javascript.
+The questions I will be sharing here are not difficult -well maybe some- but tricky.
+These involve knowing the basics and core concepts of Javascript.

-This is not a single question actually but a series of questions related to the same topic and asked in a certain order to induce to failure - I know it's mean but it's for a good cause -.
+Each part is composed of several questions related to the same topic, starting with the easy ones so the interviewee gets into a confort zone and then we just strike with the tricky ones.

 The idea with this is to see how concentrated the interviewees are, how good are they at the basics and how good are they at deduction.

-So, let's start with the first tricky question which is related to Coercion and Operators.

-I have asked this question to around 20 people now, some with little experience and some with several years of experience, even more years than me...sometimes a lot more and they all have failed it.
+I have asked this question to around 20 people now, some with little experience and some with several years of experience, even more years than me - sometimes a lot more - and they all have failed it.

-We first start giving some confidence to the interviewee by asking the following easy questions that he or she will most likelly answer correctly.
+So...let's start!

+This part is related to **Coercion and Operators**.

+As I said before, we just start with the easy ones:

 ## What is the result of each of the following comparissons?

 {% highlight javascript %}

-0 < 1; // true
+0 < 1

-false > 1; // false
+false > 1

-false < true; // true
+false < true

-'1' < 2; // true
+'1' < 2

-3 > '1'; // false
+3 > '1'

 {% endhighlight %}

+I hope that the interviewee can at least get these ones right.
-Enough with easy comparissons.
-As some of you can tell, there is some 'Coercion' going on.
+The last two could cause some confusion cause there is some **Coercion** going on.
 We'll talk about that in a minute.

-The next question is when the trick starts.

 ## What about the following ?

-{% highlight javascript %}

-1 < 2 < 3; // true

-{% endhighlight %}

-They will of course say it is true, because 1 is less than 2, which is less than 3.
-That's how our math teacher in school taught us.
-The thing is that Javascript has it's own way to do this, and it is not how our brain does it.
-More on this in a second.

-So yeah, the interviewee says it is true, we aknowledge that without asking why is it true and instantly throw the next question.

-## What about this one ?

-{% highlight javascript %}

-3 < 2 < 1; // true

-{% endhighlight %}

-Here's where everything ends.
-The interviewee will most likely say this is false, which is incorrect.

-## But why ?

-How the hell could this be true?
-You may ask...
-Don't blame me.
-It is all fault of one thing called Coercion.

-### Coercion

-Javascript likes to do coercion, which means it will implicitly convert a value's type to another, this is possible thanks to its dynamic typing.

-The good old Javascript messing with things at convenience.

-Let's go back to the first operations:

-{% highlight javascript %}

-false > 1; // false is coerced to 0, this gives 0 > 1 which is false.
-false < true; // both false and true are coerced to 0 and 1 respectivelly, this gives 0 < 1 which is true.
-'1' < 2; // '1' is coerced to 1 (Number)
-3 > '1'; // '1' is also coerced to 1 (Number)

-{% endhighlight %}

-So here's what happens with the other operations:
+Here's where the trick starts.

 {% highlight javascript %}